Causes, Charities, and Opportunities

 Good People Fund

 , founded by some of the same folks who worked on Danny Siegel’s Ziv Tzedakah Fund, is named for the good people who do grass-roots charitable work, the good people who need those services, and the good people who lend their financial support.
+Through this fund, small donations are leveraged to make an enormous difference.

 , the world’s largest Jewish women’s organization, does ground-breaking work in medicine and community-building, both in Israel and in the Diaspora.